 I wish that was me; what an incredible, once in a life-time experience.

-The whales are bubble-net fishing “a unique feeding technique employed by humpback whales, in which a group of whales swim in a shrinking circle blowing bubbles below a school of fish.
+The whales are bubble-net fishing “a unique feeding technique employed by humpback whales, in which a group of whales swims in a shrinking circle blowing bubbles below a school of fish.
 This shrinking column of bubbles surrounds the school of fish forcing them upward.
 The whales spontaneously swim upward through the bubble net, mouths wide open, catching thousands of fish in one gulp,” according to Alaska Photos.

 The video was published by Jukin Media.